wundergraph/cosmo/rfc/custom-modules-v1.md

 }

 type TelemetryHooks interface {
+	// OnSpanStart is called when a span is created
+	// Returning a function to be called when the span ends.
+	// This can be used to add custom attributes or events to the span.
-	// OnSpanStart is called when a span is started OnSpanStart(span *trace.Span) func() // Return a function to be called when the span ends }
+	OnSpan(span *trace.Span) func() // Return a function to be called when the span ends }

 type OperationHooks interface {